Newspapers are not dead!

 The small initiating group has grown much larger and the intention is to publish full editions every two months, but with updates online in between editions.
 The focus area is home to approximately 350,000 people, about 150,000 households, as well as many business and community groups.
 All are welcome to contribute.
 The positive response so far has been encouraging, and the number of contributions continues to grow.
 We are amazed by the many interests and skills of our fellow citizens in the area and are very confident that there will be a flow of quality articles, photos, advertisements, and other material ongoing.

 The requirements are relatively simple, so that everyone has the possibility of contributing – citizen journalists, as well as regular writers.
 Younger people, older people, and everyone in between, are invited to share their interests, ideas, and stories with fellow citizens.
 You are warmly invited to contribute.
-Contact details are included on page 2.

 Primary intent and purpose